 - Self-locking buckles.

-- Color indicators on key tie-in points that will start to show through with wear and let you know when to replace it.
+- Color indicators on key tie-in points that will start to show through with wear and let you know when to replace your harness.
 (Mammut and Arc'teryx)

 - Reinforced tie-in points that reduce friction with the rope where it matters most.
-(Mammut and Edelridl)
+(Mammut and Edelrid)

 Longevity & Care

-Everything wears out eventually, and the longevity of your climbing harness is typically more associated with use than time.
-We know some full-time climbers that go through a new one every six months to a year, and some weekend warriors who've been wearing the same model for a decade.
+Everything wears out eventually, and the longevity of your climbing harness is typically more associated with how often you use it.
+We know some full-time climbers who go through a new one every six months to a year, and some weekend warriors who've been wearing the same model for a decade.
 Most manufacturers recommend replacing it every five years, as the material does degrade over time.
 You should inspect your climbing harness every now and then for signs of wear, particularly around the waist belt and belay loop.
 Some models have wear indicator threads sewn into the belay loop.
 If the belay loop gets worn down enough that you start to see red, it's time to retire it.

 Sometimes our harnesses are fine structurally, but so dank and stinky that we can no longer stand to wear them.
 Periodic cleaning will help avoid this problem, as will letting it air dry if it gets sweaty before stuffing it in your pack and forgetting it until the next weekend you get out.
-You should carefully follow the washing instructions for your specific model, which generally tend to involve using only a mild dish soap or body soap, not laundry detergent, as well as gentle cycles and air drying in the shade.
+You should carefully follow the washing instructions for your specific model, which generally involve using only a mild dish soap or body soap in gentle wash cycles and air drying in the shade.
 Also, if you are going to store your climbing harness for a while, say while you spend the winter skiing, it is better off left hanging in a closet than stuffed in the bottom of a pack in a damp basement or garage.